oui-team/bcm-data-engineer-interview/README.SENIOR.md

  * The language
  * Whether you build the API using in-memory solutions, using DB....

 Really it's up to you to make your own choices.

-The only constraint is to use the data which are in our datasets.
-See below.
+The only constraints are:
+ * You **must** use the provided datasets (see below).
+For testing purpose, you can create your own datasets of course.
+ * There **cannot** be more than three stopovers in a returned flight.

+The solution does not have to be highly scalable.
+It's better if your solution can handle an inventory 1000 times bigger, but this is not mandatory.

-# Dataset
+ # Datasets

 We provide two inventories as CSV files:
  * [routes.csv](dataset/routes.csv)